inkosiyehacker/inkosiyehacker/README.md

 <h2 align="left">Hi 👋!
-My name is Tahoor Bashir  aka inkosiyehacker.....
+My name is Tahoor Bashir .....
 I'm a lazy developer who likes to code for himself 😝</h2>

 ###